K-avi/MusicTool/roadmap.md

     done!

 Features for MusicTool 1.1:

     a library of utility functions , retrieve inverse of scale, add a note to a scale , check if a chprog can be built from a scale , retrieve scale from chprog, do vector of scale ,...

-    calling MusicTool with arguments like -read -rand -harmo,...
+    calling MusicTool like a shell command with arguments like -read -rand -harmo,...

 Features for MusicTool 1.2:

-    implementing dodecaphonic series, 12 tone matrixes n operations on them
+    implementing dodecaphonic series, 12 tone matrixes n operations on them maybe implementing PCS?

 Features for MusicTool 1.3:

     a way to generate "coherent" chord progs by stacking coherent patterns(like a I IV V, II V I),... a way to add said patterns to an environment. generate chords w extensions or suspended chords

 Features for MusicTool 1.4:

     writing stuff to midi files maybe ?

-IMPLEMENTING PCS OBJECTS AT SOME POINT ?????? mtool 1.1 utility functions:
+mtool 1.1 utility functions: